insin/comments-owl-for-hacker-news/README.md

 ### List pages

 - Show new comment counts since you last viewed each item - clicking on the "X new" link will  highlight new comments and collapse comment trees which don't contain any new comments
-- Prevent accidental flagging by hiding the flag control or requiring confirmation
+- Prevent accidental flagging on mobile by hiding the flag control or requiring confirmation

 ### Item pages

-- Highlight new comments and collapse comment trees which don't contain any new comments when you revisit an item's comments
+- Highlight new comments and collapse comment trees which don't contain any new comments when you revisit an item's comments - you can configure whether or not this happens automatically when you revisit
 - Default comment folding controls are replaced with a Reddit-style left-aligned control, with a slightly larger hit target
-- Manually highlight the X most-recent comments when new comments can't automatically be highlighted
+- Manually highlight the X most-recent comments
 - Mute users to hide their comments and replies to them - muted users can be managed on your own profile page
+  - Logged out users get a new 'muted' link in the header they can use to manage their muted users
 - Add your own notes to other users on their profile page - the first line will be displayed next to their comments
 - Toggle display of "reply" links below comments to make more room for comments on the screen

 ### Other features

-- Add an "upvoted" link to the header to make it easier to get back to previously visited stories, using upvote as a bookmark
+- Add an "upvoted" link to the header to make it easier to get back to previously visited stories, like using upvoting as a bookmark
-- Improved navigation links on mobile, displayed below the other header contents
+- Move navigation links below other header contents on mobile
 - Increased distance between the upvote and downvote arrows on mobile

 ## Screenshots